 Just pick and choose the ones you want to do, that will make a big impact in your home.
 But if you want someone else to tell you the order you can also grab the 15 minute daily decluttering mission calendars and follow along as we all get our homes clutter free together!

-Plus, if you do choose to keep some of your plastic bags to reuse in some way, here's ways to make your own plastic bag holder using containers you probably already have in your home right now!
+Plus, if you do choose to keep some of your plastic bags to reuse in some way, here are ways to make your own plastic bag holder using containers you probably already have in your home right now!